-In this article, we’ll help you understand how to read the codes on your receipts, where you can find them, and how they can help you more easily determine which items are HSA-, FSA-, and HRA-eligible.
+In this article, we’ll help you understand how to read the codes on your receipts, where you can find them, and how they can help you more easily determine which medical expenses are HSA-, FSA-, and HRA-eligible.

 Why are there health codes on my receipts?

-IRS notice 2006-691 outlines that all stores and pharmacies that accept HSA, FSA, and HRA debit cards are required to have an inventory information approval system (IIAS) in place.
+Internal Revenue Service notice 2006-691 outlines that all stores and pharmacies that accept HSA, FSA, and HRA debit cards must have an inventory information approval system (IIAS) in place.

-Through an IIAS, a store’s inventory and point-of-sale system needs to have the ability to verify that the items being purchased with an HSA, FSA, or HRA debit card are eligible medical expenses, as defined by IRS Publication 502.
+Through an IIAS, a store’s inventory and point-of-sale system needs to have the ability to verify that the items purchased with an HSA, FSA, or HRA debit card are eligible out-of-pocket expenses, as defined by IRS Publication 502.

 Here are just a few common IIAS-compliant stores and major pharmacies that have health codes on their receipts: